 News

-The Supreme Court stated on Tuesday that considering abusive language a criminal offence would violate the right to freedom of speech.
+The Supreme Court stated on Tuesday that considering abusive language a criminal offense would violate the right to freedom of speech.
 Also, it is not possible to oversee the content that involves the use of swear words and abusive language.

 Judges AS Bopanna and PS Narasimha’s bench ruled that courts must consider whether the content that is considered to be “obscene” under criminal law has the potential to degrade or corrupt people’s minds.

-According to the bench, vulgarity differs from obscenity in that vulgar language and can shock the reader and evoke feelings of disgust and hatred.
+According to the bench, vulgarity differs from obscenity in that vulgar language, and can shock the reader and evoke feelings of disgust and hatred.
 Still, it is not always the same as obscenity, which tends to deprave and corrupt.

-Underlined the judgement authored by Justice Narasimha.
+Underlined the judgment authored by Justice Narasimha.

 Such an approach unduly curtails the freedom of expression that can be exercised and compels the maker of the content to meet the requirements of judicial propriety, formality, and official language.